Gifting money to children tax-efficiently

 Was it HMRC that once said, gift from the heart, not the head ?

-Interest earned on savings in a Junior ISA or Child Trust Fund is also exempt from this limit!
+But this limit doesn’t apply to money gifted from grandparents, relatives or friends.
+Plus interest earned on savings in a Junior ISA or Child Trust Fund is also exempt from this limit!

 Keep your receipts